 - Find an up to date outline of our peer review process here.

 - Submit your paper here.

-Submission deadline for the 2016-2017 year is January 13th, 2017.
+Submission deadline for Issue 3 is January 19th 2018.
 Authors are encouraged to submit early.
 Only the first 50 submissions will be accepted.

 SFU SURJ accepts submissions from:

 - Current SFU undergraduate students who have conducted research at SFU or elsewhere.

 - Past SFU undergraduate students submitting research conducted at SFU or supervised by an SFU faculty member.